 - School exclusion

 Students who fail to meet the above criteria will be required to meet with the Head of Sixth form and may have further bursary payments suspended.

 Distribution of Awards

-Rosebery school will determine the assessment criteria for eligibility for discretionary bursaries, the level of discretionary award allocated and the frequency of payments for all awards.
+Gumley House School FCJ will determine the assessment criteria for eligibility for discretionary bursaries, the level of discretionary award allocated and the frequency of payments for all awards.
 The level of award allocated will be dependent on the needs of an individual student as outlined in their application.

 Discretionary Bursaries may be allocated in any of the following ways, depending upon needs and circumstances:

 Help with transport costs;

 Help with kit and equipment;